 I decided on the La Nordique– a croissant sandwich with salmon, cucumber and a dill sauce.
 Again, the fillings were minimal but tasty as the croissant was the star of the show.

 And of course, as in most French bakeries, they had my beloved Orangina– one of my most favorite beverages ever.
 How could I not love this place?

-We had to sit at a small ledge that faced the street to eat (a great way to people watch just like they do in Paris.)
+We sat at a small ledge that faced the street to eat (a great way to people watch just like they do in Paris.)
 There are a few tables inside but on a Saturday morning they were all filled (as we had expected.)